-get_addressable_value(name, group) Get the value (without units) of this variable in a form that can be indexed in the context of a group. get_addressable_value_with_unit(name, Get the value (with units) of this variable in a form group) that can be indexed in the context of a group. get_len() Get the length of the value associated with the vari- able or 0 for a scalar variable. get_value() Return the value associated with the variable (with- out units). set_conditional_write(var) set_value(value) Set the value associated with the variable.
+get_addressable_value(name, group) Get the value (without units) of this variable in a form that can be indexed in the context of a group. get_addressable_value_with_unit(name, Get the value (with units) of this variable in a form that group) can be indexed in the context of a group. get_len() Get the length of the value associated with the variable or 0 for a scalar variable. get_value() Return the value associated with the variable (without units). set_conditional_write(var) set_value(value) Set the value associated with the variable.